Warfarin Side Effects

 - History of stroke

 - Certain genetic factors

-- Anemia (a condition in which the number of healthy red blood cells in a patient’s body is too low)
+- Anemia (a condition in which the number of healthy red blood cells is too low)

 Internal bleeding can include gastrointestinal bleeding as well as bleeding in the brain.
 Both conditions can be fatal.

 A 2005 study in the Journal of General Internal Medicine examined bleeding risk among more than 1,200 patients taking warfarin at an outpatient Veterans Administration (VA) anticoagulation clinic.
 The patients were divided into three groups based upon the presence or absence of various risk factors: low, intermediate, or high-risk groups.

 The study found that the patients in the high-risk group had a 10.6 percent chance of a major bleeding episode.
 Patients in the moderate- and low-risk groups had a 2.5 percent and 0.8 percent risk, respectively.

 A September 2022 study published in JAMA Network Open found that taking aspirin with warfarin increased risk of bleeding.
 Authors recommended that medical providers help patients reduce or eliminate aspirin if there was no clear indication for aspirin therapy.